Latest Dates for First 32-Degree High Temperature

 This winter (2015-16) the first day to have a high of 32° or colder wasn't until Jan.
 5, which is about three weeks behind schedule.
 It was the tenth winter of the past 100 years to have the first such day occur in January (and the previous winter's first freezing high was on Dec.
 31).
 At the other end of the spectrum, the earliest date for the first 32° high temperature occurred in 1942 on Nov.
-14. The last time New York City had a high this cold in November was just two winters ago, on Nov.
+14. The last time New York City had a high this cold in November was on Nov.
 24, 2013.
 The chart below lists the ten winters that had their first 32° high in January:

 It should be noted that a late start to the winter doesn't necessarily translate into a continued mild season.
 Although the winters of 1919, 1975, 1998, 2008, 2012 and 2016 were very mild (2016 and 2012 were the second and third mildest, and 1998 was fifth), four of the winters on the chart above had periods of frigid temperatures and snow: